jhu247/minimal-academic/README.md

 ## Contributing

+There's still more to do:
+* haven't gotten around to working on taxonomies yet
+* support for other languages

-Submit an issue or create a pull request.
+Please feel free to submit an issue or create a pull request!

 ## Credits